valoherie/GDS-SWE-mini-project/README.md

     **

  - [x] **Additional sub-criterias:**

+   Sub-criterias are implemented in the getUsers() method in UserService.java.

     - 1.1: min and max

         If max is 3000, only 1 result is returned, which is John as he earns below $3000 and Mary's salary is $4000 while David's is $3250.6